subhendu23/cookbook/recipes/README.txt

-Pur your recipes in this directory, one recipe per file.
+Put your recipes in this directory, one recipe per file.